Meet our Experts

 Dr. Robert MacLean

-Dr. Robert MacLean is the Senior Veterinarian at the Audubon Nature Institute in New Orleans.
-He is a graduate of the University of Wisconsin School of Veterinary Medicine and started with Audubon in 2006 as an Associate Veterinarian immediately after completing his residency in zoological medicine with the North Carolina State University.
-Prior to veterinary school, he worked in the cattle industry managing laboratories that specialized in in-vitro fertilization and cloning techniques, and he maintains an interest in utilizing assisted reproduction techniques for managing endangered animals.
-After his veterinary internship at the Animal Medical Center in New York City, Dr. MacLean managed a project that investigated using surgical sterilization as a non-lethal method to control a population of urban deer in Illinois.
+Dr. Robert “Bob” MacLean is senior veterinarian for Audubon Nature Institute in New Orleans.
+Bob joined Audubon in 2006 as an associate veterinarian after completing his residency in zoological medicine with North Carolina State University and graduating from the University of Wisconsin School of Veterinary Medicine.
+Prior to veterinary school, he worked in the cattle industry managing laboratories that specialized in in-vitro fertilization and cloning techniques, and he maintains an interest in using assisted reproduction techniques to support populations of endangered species in human care.

-Dr. MacLean is stationed primarily at the Audubon Zoo, working with Dr. James Grillo to provide care to the animal collection.
-In addition, Dr. MacLean assists our other veterinarians as needed caring for animals at the Aquarium of the Americas, the Freeport McMoRan Audubon Species Survival Center, the Audubon Aquatic Center, and the Coastal Wildlife Network.
-Dr. MacLean is the Veterinary Advisor for the Association of Zoos and Aquariums’ Taxon Advisory Group for Gruiformes (cranes) and he serves on the institutional Research Advisory Committee.
+Bob is stationed primarily at Audubon Zoo, working with Dr. James Grillo to care for the Zoo’s animals.
+In addition, Dr. MacLean assists Audubon’s other veterinarians in caring for the animals of Audubon Aquarium of the Americas, Freeport-McMoRan Audubon Species Survival Center, Audubon’s Coastal Wildlife Network, and Audubon Aquatic Center.
+Bob is the Veterinary Advisor for the Association of Zoos and Aquariums’ Taxon Advisory Group for gruiformes (cranes) and he serves on the Institutional Research Advisory Committee.

-Director of Animal and Visitor Programs Manager for the Audubon Butterfly Garden and Insectarium
+Director of Animal and Visitor Programs Manager for Audubon Butterfly Garden and Insectarium

-Jayme Necaise was born and raised in Metairie, LA and attended University of New Orleans.
-There, he earned a Bachelors and Masters Degree in Biological Sciences.
-He began working for the Audubon Nature Institute in 2003 and has been there ever since.
-Jayme began as a Staff Entomologist charged with the task of setting up the Audubon Insect Rearing Facility (IRF).
-After 2 years of working diligently to set up breeding colonies of exotic insects and procuring USDA APHIS PPQ permits for that facility, he was promoted to Assistant Curator.
-For the next 3 years, he continued to manage the day to day operations of that facility until, in 2008; he was promoted to Director of Animal and Visitor Programs.
+Jayme Necaise was born and raised in Metairie, Louisiana and attended the University of New Orleans.
+There, he earned a bachelor’s and a master’s degree in biological sciences.
+He has worked for Audubon Nature Institute since 2003.
+Jayme began as a staff entomologist charged with setting up the Audubon Insect Rearing Facility.
+After two years working diligently to set up breeding colonies of exotic insects and procuring USDA APHIS PPQ permits for that facility, he was promoted to assistant curator.
+For the next three years, he continued to manage the day-to-day operations of that facility until, in 2008, he was promoted to director of animal and visitor programs.

-As Assistant Curator and later as Director, Jayme helped plan the fabrication of exhibits, review scientific content, assist with photo and video shoots and represented the forthcoming Audubon Insectarium on television programs, radio shows, donor cultivation events, and festivals.
-During this time he assembled a team of staff entomologists that possess the qualities of great animal caregivers and effective presenters of insect knowledge.
+As assistant curator and later as director, Jayme helped plan the fabrication of exhibits, review scientific content, assist with photo and video shoots, and represent the forthcoming Audubon Butterfly Garden and Insectarium on television programs and radio shows and at donor cultivation events and festivals.
+During this time, he assembled a team of staff entomologists who are expert animal caregivers and exceptional communicators of insect knowledge.